Fasil005/CRUD_Generate/README.md

 python CRUD.py {name}
 ```

-### This is the CRUD Code.
+### This is the SQLAlchemy CRUD Code.
 This will recreate into your file.

 ```python
 class name(Resource):